 a.
 Eligible Service Areas

-i.
-Applicants must propose to provide broadband service directly to the premises in the proposed funded service area that do not have sufficient access to broadband.
+(i) Applicants must propose to provide broadband service directly to all premises in the proposed funded service area that do not have sufficient access to broadband.

-ii.
-If part or parts of the applicant's proposed funded service area are ineligible, RUS, in its sole discretion, may request that an applicant modify its application, if RUS believes the modification is feasible.
+(ii) If any part of the applicant's proposed funded service area is ineligible, RUS, in its sole discretion, may request that an applicant modify its application, if RUS believes the modification is feasible.
 Otherwise, RUS will reject the application.

 b.
 Ineligible Service Areas